-Weight loss in survey respondents prior to losing their periods (272 women).
+Weight loss in survey respondents prior to losing their periods (272 respondents).
 Change in BMI for survey respondents who lost more than 10 lb prior to losing their periods is shown.
-The points on the left show the highest reported BMI; on the right is the BMI at which the women realized their menstrual cycles were missing.
+The points on the left show the highest reported BMI; on the right is the BMI at which missing menstrual cycles were noted.
 Each line represents 10% of the group.
 The median BMI when periods were lost was 19.0; the median pre-weight-loss BMI was 22.8.